Hrespeto/ElkProject/README.md

 | ElkServer| No                  | 10.1.0.4             |
 ### Elk Configuration
 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_ It helps with the representation of Infrastructure as Code (IAC).
+- The main advantage of automating configuration with Ansible is, it helps with the representation of Infrastructure as Code (IAC).
 Provisioning and management is involved.
 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - ...Install docker python